Toggle site contrast Toggle Contract

 • help other patients to walk or move around.

-If you or another patient need something, please let our staff know.
-Our staff are trained to help in a safe way.
+If you or another patient need something, ask our staff.
+We’re trained to help in a safe way.

 More information